#SPINE2019 | Thursday 7 March – Saturday 16 March

 Libraries are creative spaces.

-SPINE 2019 is a multi-disciplinary arts festival giving young people the chance to engage with workshops and live performances for free at their local library.
+Produced by Apples and Snakes, SPINE 2019 is a multi-disciplinary arts festival giving young people the chance to engage with workshops and live performances for free at their local library.

+The theme of this year’s festival is teen wellbeing.
 The festival celebrates creativity and community across the capital.

 There are ten multi-talented artists who are in residence in 5 different libraries around London.

 Alex Godwin (aka Billy) is a visual artist with a passion for colour, Theresa Lola is a British Nigerian Poet and facilitator.
 They are Artists in Residence at Shepherds Bush Library.

 Daniel Regan is a photographer captivated by the human condition, Katie Greenall is a facilitator, theatre maker and spoken word artist.
 They are Artists in Residence at Sutton Central Library.

 Emma McGordon is an award winning spoken word artist Cherilyn Yeates is a visual artist and youth arts development officer.
 They are Artists in Residence at Wimbledon Library.